Best Protein Powder

 Protein Powder and what's in it?

-I saw all these influencers and fit people drinking protein powder once even twice a day, and I thought I should be doing that too!
+I saw all these influencers and “fit” people drinking protein powder once even twice a day, and I thought I should be doing that too!

 But when I started to look into it, I realized no one really was looking after this part of the health and wellness industry.
+There’s no regulation, and it’s up to brands themselves to submit to rigorous third party testing.

-I knew that some of the protein powder I liked was chalky tasting, I knew that it had fillers (like added sweeteners) and that I couldn't pronounce the backs of the ingredients list, but I assumed like most of us do, that if it's on the shelves for public consumption, it’s been studied and approved for safety.
+I assumed like most of us do, that if it's on the shelves for public consumption, it’s been studied and approved for safety.

 Turns out I was wrong.